General terms and conditions

 15.3.
 Labconsort does not perform any works on gas fittings, water pipes or electrical installations of the building (inside or outside).
 The Customer is solely responsible for:

-- the presence of suitable and compliant power connections, gas and water connections at the installation site; and
+(a) the presence of suitable and compliant power connections, gas and water connections at the installation site; and

-- compliance with all applicable safety regulations.
+(b) compliance with all applicable safety regulations.

 15.4.
 If installation cannot be completed because necessary utilities, cables or fittings are missing or non-conforming, a new appointment shall be scheduled and an additional installation fee of EUR 1,250 shall be charged.